 The region of Connecticut was little more than an agricultural region until the 19th Century.

 Except for a few small townships such as Hartford and New London, the region was good for not much more than agricultural purposes.

-Fortunately for the state though, there were quite a few entrepreneurial pioneers.
-One such pioneer was Eli Whitney, who came up with the idea to use machines to make various gun parts.
+Fortunately for the state, though, there were quite a few entrepreneurial pioneers.
+One such pioneer was Eli Whitney, who came up with the idea of using machines to make various gun parts.

 Eli went on to create a musket factory in Hamden after the federal government put in an order for 15,000 muskets.

 This is just one example of the shift to manufacturing from agriculture, with many more like it.

 By 1850, there were more employees in the manufacturing industry than those in agriculture.

 Connecticut has a long history of arms manufacturing.